crawl/crawl/crawl-ref/docs/crawl_manual.rst

   reserves start to run low, thus replenishing their shroud of magic and their spells' fuel with each voracious bite.

+Poltergeists (Po)
+  Poltergeists are undead spirits who delight in causing trouble for the living.
+  Completely incorporeal, they interact with the physical world by possessing small objects and making them fly through the air.
+They can use this to fight with weapons as well as the living do, as well as gain the protective benefits of many different hats, boots, gloves, and cloaks at once, though body armour is too large for them to manipulate in this fashion.
+At higher levels of experience, they can even control these possessed objects at a distance from time to time, harassing their foes with a barrage of unruly armour.

+  Their superlative aptitude for both stealth and hexes make them powerful enchanters, and they are adequate at most other forms of magic, though they struggle with conjurations.
+They are adept with short blades, if a little below average with heavier weapons, and their lack of a physical body makes them terrible at unarmed combat.
+The same power they used to possess objects makes them natural experts at throwing.

+  Finally, their nature as spirits of bad luck also grants them temporary AC whenever they inflict maladies upon their enemies.

 Demigods (Dg)
   Demigods are mortals with some divine or angelic ancestry, however distant.
   Demigods look more or less like members of their mortal part's species, but